soumik-dutta/mysql_event_scheduler/README.md

 ### Mysql Event

-Please enable/disable the event_scheduler in Mysql
+You could enable/disable the event_scheduler in Mysql

 ```sql
 SET GLOBAL event_scheduler = ON;